Shigeo Ohno: Biography

 Ohno was born in 1952 in Niigata Prefecture, Japan.
 He obtained his B.S. in 1975 and his Ph.D. in Biochemistry in 1980 from The University of Tokyo.
 His supervisor, Kazutomo Imabori, led Yoshinori Ohsumi, the 2016 Nobel laureate in Physiology or Medicine, in the same lab.

 From 1980 to 1983, Ohno served as a postdoctoral fellow at the Cancer Institute, Japanese Foundation for Cancer Research to investigate Interferons with Tadatsugu Taniguchi.
 From 1983 to 1991, he was a research associate under Koichi Suzuki at Tokyo Metropolitan Institute of Medical Science to investigate Calpain and PKC.
 He spent 3 months as a visiting scholar at Yale University in 1988 under Frank Ruddle.

-In 1991, Ohno became Professor and Chair of the Department of Molecular Biology at Yokohama City University School of Medicine, and led several medical students and junior researchers, as well as actively advanced collaborative researches with physician scientists.
+In 1991, Ohno became Professor and Chair of the Department of Molecular Biology at Yokohama City University School of Medicine, and led several medical students and junior researchers, as well as actively advanced collaborative research with physician scientists.
 His lab focused on cell signaling via PKC and the molecular mechanisms how cell polarity is related to other signaling pathways such as cell growth, apoptosis and carcinogenesis.
 Another project is the mechanism of the quality control of mRNA, a mechanism called nonsense-mediated mRNA decay.

 In 2017, after becoming Professor Emeritus, Ohno served as President of the Consortium of Biological Sciences (ConBio 2017) in Kobe, Japan, which was also the 26th international conference of the Federation of National Societies of Biochemistry and Molecular Biology in the Asian and Oceanian Region (FAOBMB).